facebookexperimental/conjugate_estimators/README.md

 The idea behind CBE -- a distribution whose mean converges to the population mean and whose variance shrinks with the number of labels -- can be generalized to non-Beta distributions if you need a different support than [0,1].
-For example, the Gamme distribution can be parameterized as
+For example, the for support on [0, inf] you can use a Gamme distribution that's parameterized as

     Gamma(alpha=1+(n*mu), beta=1+n)

-The Gaussian distribution can be parameterized as
+For support on [-inf, inf] the Gaussian distribution can be parameterized as

     Gaussian(mean=(prior + n*mu)/(n+1), var=1/(n+1))